dundalek/firewrap/README.md

 `firewrap -b -- bash`

+Another option is to use `--unsafe-session` option:

+`firewrap -b --unsafe-session -- fish`

+The `--unsafe-session` option makes the sandbox open to TIOCSTI ioctl attack.
+However, it makes it less easier to forget to run a program under a sandbox by running the whole shell in sandbox.
+So it can end up better when the risk profile is protection against mostly misconfigured programs rather then malicious programs.

 ## Trace helper tool

 Capture a trace using strace (ideally on an isolated physical hardware or in a VM):